josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 }
 ```

-(_Note that the path must be relative_.)
+(_Note that the file path must be relative_.)
 And as always, be sure to restart the dev server after making the change.

 Now, inside the file we designated as our mdsvex layout, all frontmatter properties are available as component props.
 We just need to name and call them, like so: